-Each demoralised enemy formation counts for the number of VP indicated in the table.
-At the end of the game, if a unit cannot trace a continuous line of hexes without enemy units or ZoC without a friendly unit present toward the friendly map edge, is it taken prisoner and eliminated.
-Take this into account in the determination of the demoralisation threshold.
+Each demoralised enemy formation awards the number of VP indicated on the table.
+At the end of the game, take the captured Austrian units into account when calculating the demoralisation threshold.

 At the end of the game, the players calculate their victory points and the lower score is subtracted from the higher score.